epoberezkin/sacjs/README.md

 - algorithm - eviction algorithm.
 Can be either 'lru' (least recently used), 'mru' (most recently used), 'lfu' (least frequently used), 'mfu' (most frequently used) or an object with three functions: `created`, `accessed` (passed slot) and evict (passed the set - the hash of slots).
 Implementations of eviction algorithms are in `algorithms.js` and `cache.spec.js`.

 - serialize - custom key serialization algorithm.
 Should return the same string for the same key every time it is called.
+By default, [json-stable-stringify](https://github.com/substack/json-stable-stringify) is used.
+Pass `false` to skip serializing (if all keys are strings or numbers).

 ## Cache statistics